McIlroy back into contention at Memorial Tournament

 American Xander Schauffele also enjoyed a fine second round compiling seven birdies and just a solitary bogey on his opening hole, to sign for a six-under 66 to move to one under overall.

-The Olympic gold medal winner from Tokyo 2020 concluded Thursday's first round with a five-over 77.

-European Ryder Cup captain Luke Donald is at three under overall alongside American Jordan Spieth, while Donald's fellow Englishman Tyrrell Hatton and Matt Fitzpatrick are also set to beat the projected cut at three over.
+European Ryder Cup captain Luke Donald is at three under overall alongside American Jordan Spieth, while Donald's fellow Englishman Tyrrell Hatton and Matt Fitzpatrick will also play the final two rounds after making the cut.

 Fitzpatrick, who claimed his first major triumph at the US Open last year, carded a four-under 68 to leave himself on level par, while Hatton is at two under after back-to-back 71s.